How to Shop

 Although not as universally accepted as cash, credit cards can also be used in most shops, especially major retail stores, electronics shops and department stores.
 Visa, Mastercard, JCB, American Express and Union Pay are among the most widely accepted types of cards.

-Suica and other IC cards as well as other mobile payment methods can increasingly be used for purchases at shops and restaurants across Japan.
+Suica and other IC cards as well as other mobile payment methods are also accepted widely for purchases at shops and restaurants across Japan.

 Shopping manners